 Realistically you want to land within the normal range of 18.5 to 24.9.
 This is a fairly large section and normally gives you an allowance of a couple of stone (depending on your height).

-However, it is important to remember that whilst this scale CAN help determine body fat levels – and whether or not you belong on the morbid obesity scale – it isn’t 100% accurate for everyone.
+However, it is important to remember that whilst this scale CAN help calculate body fat levels – and whether or not you belong on the morbid obesity scale – it isn’t 100% accurate for everyone.

 For instance, bodybuilders will naturally have a high BMI because of the amount of muscle mass they are carrying.
 Does it mean they are obese?
 No. Similarly, does it mean that they are at high risk of cancer, diabetes and heart disease?
 No. In this situation, their BMI is not an accurate representation of their weight as it basically can’t differentiate between fat and muscle mass.

 This same rule can be applied to older people, where loss of muscle mass means their body fat is underestimated.

 For that reason, don’t use this obesity scale as the final word when deciding if you’re healthy, overweight or obese.
 Instead, use it as a screening tool – not a diagnostic of body fat or health – as skin thickness, your waist size, diet and health problems can all influence your results.